Woopra/woopra-android-sdk/README.md

 ```

 > [!NOTE]
-> The idle timeout is in second.
+> The idle timeout is in seconds.

 ### Event Settings